PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 04:11:59
+Last updated: 2024-04-07 04:12:32
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez